/

 5. Don’t use the status update to inform people that the project is on fire

-If a project is in crisis, avoid communicating this information through a routine status update.
-Instead, involve vital stakeholders close to the project to discuss the situation and find solutions.
+While status updates can help with risk management and mitigation, it’s best to avoid communicating that a project is in a crisis through a routine status update.
+Instead, involve vital project stakeholders close to the project to discuss the situation and find solutions.
 By keeping the right people informed, you can work together to get the project back on track.

 6. Adjust your approach as needed